msinnes/dom/@packages/msinnes-dom/README.md

 function createRef(elem: string | HTMLElement): DomRef;
 ```

-A `DomRef` is the entry point of the dom rendering ecosystem.
+The createRef function can take a string or an element, making this function the entrypoint for `@msinnes/dom` applications.
 First, create a dom ref from an existing dom node, and then render onto that ref.

 ```JavaScript
 import { createRef } from '@msinnes/dom';